Mattheyses-Lab/OOPS/README.md

 For a more detailed description of our imaging setup and calculations, please see:
 [Defining domain-specific orientational order in the desmosomal cadherins](https://www.sciencedirect.com/science/article/pii/S0006349522008293).

+## Installation and usage

+This software has only been fully tested in MATLAB version `R2023a`.
+It is not guaranteed to work with any previous versions.

+OOPS makes use of several libraries sourced from the [MATLAB File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/) or elsewhere, each of which are subject to their own licenses.
+These libraries are included with the source in the `lib` directory, so you do not have to download them yourself.
+However, if you intend to use this software, read the documentation for each library to ensure that your desired use is permitted.
+The versions included with OOPS may or may not be the latest versions.
+If you update these libraries yourself, the software is not guaranteed to work.
+Links to each library can be found in the [Sources](#sources) section.

+OOPS also relies on several MATLAB toolboxes which you will need to manually add to MATLAB.
+Links to each toolbox can also be found in the [Sources](#sources) section.

+To install this software, dowload the lasest [release](https://github.com/Mattheyses-Lab/OOPS/releases), unzip it, and make sure all associated files/folders are on the MATLAB `PATH`.
+For help, [see](https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html).

+Once you have downloaded the software and required toolboxes, you can start up the GUI by simply typing `OOPS` in the command window.

 ## Analysis pipeline and data structure

 OOPS allows for object-based analyses of FPM data across multiple experimental conditions.
 The GUI is designed to